 You made it!
 Your website is looking stunning and is ready to be rolled out to the world.
 If you’ve been following along closely with this list, we’re guessing your eyes have been seeing a lot of your website lately.
 So give yourself a bit of a break, and send the link over to trusted friends, family, and business partners for an additional review.
 Having an outsider’s perspective will be useful for catching spelling mistakes that slipped right under your nose, or for pointing out areas that could be more intuitive to the average user.
 Ask your review committee to test out functions like payment, clicking on your Holiday Badges and Lightbox buttons to make sure the links are working properly, and adding items to their cart.
 If there’s any hiccup on your page, you will definitely want to hear it from your proud parent and not from a frustrated customer.
+If you're still looking for some inspiration take a look at these decked out examples of eCommerce websites.
 Happy holidays!

 The holidays are coming!
 Is your business ready?
 Take the first step by creating a website to launch all of your seasonal sales campaigns.